LazyDM699/LazyDM699.github.io/_posts/2017-11-14-wrath-of-nature.markdown

 **Roots and Vines.** At the end of each of your turns, one creature of your choice that is on the ground in the cube must succeed on a Strength saving throw or become restrained until the spell ends.
 A restrained creature can use an action to make a Strength (Athletics) check against your spell save DC, ending the effect on itself on a success.

-**Rocks.** As a bonus action on your turn, you can cause a loose rock in the cube to launch at a creature you can see in the cube.
-Make a ranged spell attack against the target.
-On a hit, the target takes 3d8 nonmagical bludgeoning damage, and it must succeed on a Strength saving throw or fall prone.